gvwilson/thirdbit/src/fiction/santas/index.md

 "I'm your gran-grandson."

 The ray gun didn't waver.
-"Ask me something," Finner said desperately.
+"Ask me something only I would," Finner said desperately.
-"Something only I would know.
-Like—like that picture!"
+"Like—like that picture!"
 He pointed at a crayon drawing in a frame on the wall.
 "My dad drew that when he was little, and you used to have it on your refrigerator,